In This Edition:

 Helix has always been a work in progress, and today’s release of RADE 6.2 is no exception.
 It is a significant milestone primarily because it marks the end of our support for both Classic and the PowerPC platform.
 But what lies beyond 6.2?

-Helix RADE 6.2 is loaded with new features, in addition to running in OS X, but those are mostly evolutionary new features that “came with the territory” of getting to OS X. Here we’re talking about major extensions to existing features, as well as some completely new ideas.
+Helix RADE 6.2 is loaded with new features, in addition to running in macOS, but those are mostly evolutionary new features that “came with the territory” of getting to macOS.
+Here we’re talking about major extensions to existing features, as well as some completely new ideas.

 That next version, which we are currently calling Helix 6.3 for lack of a better title, is already taking form.
 Some of its capabilities are already known, specified and ready for development.